hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 shell opened to human society.
 Likewise Buddhism believes in, and expects at regular intervals, the appearance of the Buddhas, that is, persons possessed of infinite universal wisdom.
-The same is the reason also of the introduction of Incarnations of God by the Paurânika Hindus, who ascribe to them, along with other missions, the special function of restoring the lost spiritual knowledge by its proper adjustment to the needs of the time.
+The same is the reason also of the introduction of Incarnations of God by the Paurānika Hindus, who ascribe to them, along with other missions, the special function of restoring the lost spiritual knowledge by its proper adjustment to the needs of the time.
 Outside India, we find the great-souled Zoroaster